Scale

 Traditional recruitment practices

-In the 1980’s, 1990’s and earlier the norm was for employees to be employed on a permanent, full-time, enduring basis, with CVs and cover letters being the most popular ways of applying for jobs and interviews the most common recruitment technique.
+In the 1980s, 1990s and earlier, most employees worked in permanent, full-time, long-term roles, and people typically applied for jobs using CVs and cover letters, with interviews serving as the main recruitment method.
 This is quite a laborious process, but quite appropriate as employers were hiring people they intended to work with for a long period of time and employees were willing to spend time updating CVs and crafting cover letters.
 Employers also relied on the information provided by the applicant and perhaps a handful of referees.

-While these techniques remain popular today, their appropriateness may be questioned, particularly for part-time and casual jobs.
-It is also becoming increasingly apparent that the Internet social media have altered the recruitment world, with employer’s easily able to question claims made in CVs but doing online searches and online job applications becoming more popular.
-As discussed in our blog Selecting Job Applicants in the Age of Social Media, sites like Twitter are now being used as recruitment tools.
+Although employers still commonly use these techniques today, their suitability may be questionable, especially for part-time and casual positions.
+It is also becoming increasingly apparent that the Internet social media have altered the recruitment world, with employers easily able to question claims made in CVs but doing online searches and online job applications becoming more popular.
+As we explained in our blog Selecting Job Applicants in the Age of Social Media, many employers now use platforms like Twitter as recruitment tools.

 Today’s recruitment practices